 Great options include getting involved with the campus newspaper, working on the school’s literary journal, or interning at the university press.

 Who'll be teaching you?

 Who are the professors?
 What kind of work have they published?
-Check teacher ratings on Rate My Professor (but make sure to read the actual reviews and always take them with a grain of salt).
+Check teacher ratings on Rate My Professors (but make sure to read the actual reviews and always take them with a grain of salt).

-If you’re looking at a bigger school, there’s a good chance a lot of your teachers will be grad students, but that’s not necessarily a bad thing: a lot of the best teachers I had in college were graduate students.
+If you’re looking at a bigger school, there’s a good chance a lot of your teachers will be graduate students, but that’s not necessarily a bad thing: a lot of the best teachers I had in college were graduate students.
 Just take into consideration what kind of graduate program the school has.
 If there’s a great MFA program, the graduate students are likely to be better writers and more engaged teachers.

 What are the alumni doing now?